mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/Postfix/index.md

        Add the password for your email user account.

-  MAMP PRO will move you existing main.cf and master.cf files to `/private/etc/postfix/MAMP_backup` when you include Postfix using the Groupstart in MAMP PRO.
+  MAMP PRO will move your existing main.cf and master.cf files to `/private/etc/postfix/MAMP_backup` when you include Postfix using the Groupstart in MAMP PRO.
 When you stop uncheck Groupstart your original postfix files will be moved back to `/private/etc/postfix`.

   <div class="alert" role="alert">
    Note: Some providers do not allow Smart-Hosts, like Google Mail.